CodeTheCity/CTC16/README.md

 * Forking a GitHub repository
 * Editing a repository using the web browser
 * Creating a Pull Request
-* Participating in a project
+* Contributing to a project

 ## Teams
 We'll add teams during the event.
 Follow these steps to help us add you.